Spencer and Rutgers host Michigan - WTOP News

 Piscataway, New Jersey; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: Rutgers hosts the Michigan Wolverines after Cam Spencer scored 22 points in Rutgers’ 58-57 victory against the Wisconsin Badgers.
+BOTTOM LINE: Rutgers faces the Michigan Wolverines after Cam Spencer scored 22 points in Rutgers’ 58-57 victory over the Wisconsin Badgers.

 The Scarlet Knights are 13-3 in home games.
-Rutgers ranks fourth in the Big Ten with 15.3 assists per game led by Paul Mulcahy averaging 5.1.
+Rutgers has a 3-2 record in games decided by 3 points or fewer.

-The Wolverines are 9-7 against conference opponents.
-Michigan is ninth in the Big Ten scoring 29.0 points per game in the paint led by Hunter Dickinson averaging 9.8.
+The Wolverines have gone 9-7 against Big Ten opponents.
+Michigan ranks sixth in the Big Ten shooting 34.8% from 3-point range.

+The Scarlet Knights and Wolverines face off Thursday for the first time in Big Ten play this season.

-TOP PERFORMERS: Mulcahy is averaging 8.7 points, 5.1 assists and 1.7 steals for the Scarlet Knights.
-Clifford Omoruyi is averaging 12.3 points and 9.8 rebounds while shooting 49.5% over the last 10 games for Rutgers.
+TOP PERFORMERS: Spencer is shooting 42.5% from beyond the arc with 2.1 made 3-pointers per game for the Scarlet Knights, while averaging 12.6 points, 3.3 assists and 2.2 steals.
+Clifford Omoruyi is shooting 49.5% and averaging 12.3 points over the last 10 games for Rutgers.

-Dug McDaniel is averaging 7.5 points and 3.6 assists for the Wolverines.
-Dickinson is averaging 17 points and 8.3 rebounds over the past 10 games for Michigan.
+Hunter Dickinson is averaging 17.6 points, 8.5 rebounds and 1.6 blocks for the Wolverines.
+Jett Howard is averaging 2.4 made 3-pointers over the last 10 games for Michigan.

 LAST 10 GAMES: Scarlet Knights: 5-5, averaging 67.3 points, 33.7 rebounds, 15.5 assists, 7.1 steals and 4.1 blocks per game while shooting 42.6% from the field.
 Their opponents have averaged 65.6 points per game.